-The 2024 Series EF Bonds will bear interest from the date of delivery at the interest rates set forth on the inside cover and page ii hereof and shall be subject to redemption prior to maturity at the times and under the conditions described herein.
+The 2025 Series CD Bonds will bear interest from the date of delivery at the interest rates set forth on the inside cover and page ii hereof and shall be subject to redemption prior to maturity at the times and under the conditions described herein.

-Brief descriptions of the 2024 Series EF Bonds and the security for the Bonds are included in this Official Statement.
+Brief descriptions of the 2025 Series CD Bonds and the security for the Bonds are included in this Official Statement.
 Descriptions of the Department and the Administration, the Program, the definitions of certain terms and the summary of certain provisions of the Bond Resolutions are included as Appendices A, B, C and D, respectively.
 Appendices E and F contain certain information regarding the outstanding indebtedness of the Administration and its redemption requirements for the Bonds from Prepayments of Loans as required by the Code, respectively.
-A summary of the FHA Mortgage Insurance Program, the VA Home Loan Guaranty Program, the USDA/RD Mortgage Guarantee Program, the private mortgage insurance acceptable to the Administration and the MHF Insurance Program is included as Appendix G. Investments held in the Residential Revenue Bond Funds, information concerning Mortgage Loans financed under the Program, information concerning the prepayment speeds of Mortgage Loans under the Program, the form of opinions that Bond Counsel is delivering in connection with the issuance of the 2024 Series EF Bonds, and certain information regarding the Depository Trust Company are included as Appendices J, K, L, M, N and O respectively.
-The audited financial statements of the Program for the fiscal years ended June 30, 2024 and June 30, 2023 are included in Appendix H. The audited financial statements of the Maryland Housing Fund for the fiscal years ended June 30, 2024 and June 30, 2023 are included in Appendix I. Summaries of the GNMA, Fannie Mae and Freddie Mac Mortgage-Backed Securities Programs are included in Appendices P, Q and R, respectively.
-Appendix S sets forth the last year and weighted average number of years that the 2024 Series E PAC Bonds and 2024 Series F PAC Bonds (each as defined herein) will be Outstanding based on the receipt of 2024 Series E Prepayments and 2024 Series F Prepayments (each as defined herein), respectively, at certain percentages of the SIFMA Model (as defined herein).
+A summary of the FHA Mortgage Insurance Program, the VA Home Loan Guaranty Program, the USDA/RD Mortgage Guarantee Program, the private mortgage insurance acceptable to the Administration and the MHF Insurance Program is included as Appendix G. Investments held in the Residential Revenue Bond Funds, information concerning Mortgage Loans financed under the Program, information concerning the prepayment speeds of Mortgage Loans under the Program, the form of opinions that Bond Counsel is delivering in connection with the issuance of the 2025 Series CD Bonds, and certain information regarding the Depository Trust Company are included as Appendices J, K, L, M, N and O respectively.
+The audited financial statements of the Program for the fiscal years ended June 30, 2024 and June 30, 2023 are included in Appendix H-1.
+The unaudited financial statements of the Program for the 6-month period ending December 31, 2024 are included in Appendix H-2.
+The audited financial statements of the Maryland Housing Fund for the fiscal years ended June 30, 2024 and June 30, 2023 are included in Appendix I-1.
+The unaudited financial statements of the Maryland Housing Fund for the 6-month period ending December 31, 2024 are included in Appendix I-2.
+Summaries of the GNMA, Fannie Mae and Freddie Mac Mortgage-Backed Securities Programs are included in Appendices P, Q and R, respectively.
+Appendix S sets forth the last year and weighted average number of years that the 2025 Series C PAC Bonds and 2025 Series D PAC Bonds (each as defined herein) will be Outstanding based on the receipt of 2025 Series C Prepayments and 2025 Series D Prepayments (each as defined herein), respectively, at certain percentages of the SIFMA Model (as defined herein).
 The Appendices to this Official Statement constitute a part of this Official Statement and contain information which any potential investor should read in order to make an informed investment decision.

-Information concerning the 2024 Series EF Bonds, the Administration and the Program and descriptions of certain provisions of the Act, the 2024 Series EF Bonds and the Bond Resolutions are included in this Official Statement.
-All summaries herein of any statute, agreement or document are qualified in their entirety by reference to such statute, agreement or document, and all summaries of the 2024 Series EF Bonds are qualified in their entirety by reference to the definitive form thereof and the information with respect thereto contained in the Bond Resolutions.
-Copies of the Bond Resolutions and the Act are available for inspection at the offices of the Administration at 7800 Harkins Road, Lanham,
+Information concerning the 2025 Series CD Bonds, the Administration and the Program and descriptions of certain provisions of the Act, the 2025 Series CD Bonds and the Bond Resolutions are included in this Official Statement.
+All summaries herein of any statute, agreement or document are qualified in their entirety by reference to such statute, agreement or document, and all summaries of the

-Maryland 20706.
-Requests to inspect copies of the Bond Resolutions and the Act should be directed to Investor Relations at (301) 429-7897 or by e-mail at cdabonds mailbox.dhcd@maryland.gov.
+2025 Series CD Bonds are qualified in their entirety by reference to the definitive form thereof and the information with respect thereto contained in the Bond Resolutions.
+Copies of the Bond Resolutions and the Act are available for inspection at the offices of the Administration at 7800 Harkins Road, Lanham, Maryland 20706.
+Requests to inspect copies of the Bond Resolutions and the Act should be directed to Investor Relations at (301) 429-7897 or by e-mail at cdabonds-mailbox.dhcd@maryland.gov.